It’s everyone’s favorite time of the year - tax season.

 If you were involved in an accident or suffered an injury that resulted in a settlement, you might be wondering if your injury settlement is taxable in Massachusetts.

 We have good news for you: If you received a monetary settlement for any physical injury or sickness, you do not need to claim the settlement money as income.
 The full amount is non-taxable both on the Federal level and in Massachusetts.
+This means you do not need to report your personal injury settlement to the IRS as “income” when you complete your taxes.

-The only reason your injury settlement or a portion of it “could” be taxable is if you chose to use your medical expenses related to your injury as part of an itemized deduction.
+The only main reason your injury settlement or a portion of it “could” be taxable is if you chose to use your medical expenses related to your injury as part of an itemized deduction.
 But generally speaking, Massachusetts injury settlements are non-taxable and you don’t have to claim your settlement proceeds as income.

 “If you receive a settlement for personal physical injuries or physical sickness and did not take an itemized deduction for medical expenses related to the injury or sickness in prior years, the full amount is non-taxable.
 Do not include the settlement proceeds in your income,” the IRS reports.